Human science: Later development

 But the specific nature of the Geisteswissenschaften is based on the "inner" experience (Erleben), the "comprehension" (Verstehen) of the meaning of expressions and "understanding" in terms of the relations of the part and the whole – in contrast to the Naturwissenschaften, the "explanation" of phenomena by hypothetical laws in the "natural sciences".

-Edmund Husserl, a student of Franz Brentano, articulated his phenomenological philosophy in a way that could be thought as a thesis of Dilthey's attempt.
-Dilthey appreciated Husserl's Logische Untersuchungen (1900/1901, the first draft of Husserl's Phenomenology) as an “ep"epoch-making"istemological foundation of fors conception of Geisteswissenschaften.
+Edmund Husserl, a student of Franz Brentano, articulated his phenomenological philosophy in a way that could be thought of as a thesis of Dilthey's attempt.
+Dilthey appreciated Husserl's Logische Untersuchungen (1900/1901, the first draft of Husserl's Phenomenology) as "epoch-making in its application of description to the field of epistemology".

 In recent years, 'human science' has been used to refer to "a philosophy and approach to science that seeks to understand human experience in deeply subjective, personal, historical, contextual, cross-cultural, political, and spiritual terms.
 Human science is the science of qualities rather than of quantities and closes the subject-object split in science.
-In particular, it addresses the ways in which self-reflection, art, music, poetry, drama, language and imagery reveal the human condition.
+In particular, it addresses how self-reflection, art, music, poetry, drama, language, and imagery reveal the human condition.
 By being interpretive, reflective, and appreciative, human science re-opens the conversation among science, art, and philosophy."

 Objective vs. subjective experiences

 Since Auguste Comte, the positivistic social sciences have sought to imitate the approach of the natural sciences by emphasizing the importance of objective external observations and searching for universal laws whose operation is predicated on external initial conditions that do not take into account differences in subjective human perception and attitude.
-Critics argue that subjective human experience and intention plays such a central role in determining human social behavior that an objective approach to the social sciences is too confining.
+Critics argue that subjective human experience and intention play such a central role in determining human social behavior that an objective approach to the social sciences is too confining.
 Rejecting the positivist influence, they argue that the scientific method can rightly be applied to subjective, as well as objective, experience.
 The term subjective is used in this context to refer to inner psychological experience rather than outer sensory experience.
-It is not used in the sense of being prejudiced by personal motives or beliefs.
+It is not used to mean being prejudiced by personal motives or beliefs.